|Julia Ward Howe|

 Feb.
 1, 1895 – On this Friday morning, I.D.
 Roberts shot Sam Thames in Roberts’ oat field at Perdue Hill, Ala.
 Roberts had discovered an unattended mule in his oat field and when Thames arrived and attempted to bridle the mule, Roberts fired and accidentally wounded Thames in the neck and shoulder.
 Thames was treated for his wounds and was expected to fully recover.

 Feb.
 1, 1900 - Eastman Kodak Co. introduced the $1 Brownie box camera.

 Feb.
 1, 1901 - Clark Gable was born in Cadiz, Ohio.
-He would go on to star as Rhett Butler in the epic 1939 movie, “Gone with the Wind.”
+He would go on to star in the role of Rhett Butler in the epic 1939 movie, “Gone with the Wind.”

 Feb.
 1, 1905 – The Evergreen Courant reported that George L. Madison of Oshkosh, Wisc., who came south every winter to hunt, was the guest of the family of J.E.
 Ellis.

 Feb.
 1, 1910 – The Marengo Democrat and The Linden Reporter, which were established in 1889, consolidated to form The Democrat-Reporter in Linden, Ala.

 Feb.
 1, 1911 – Caleb Johnston Snowden, 65, passed away at his home near Brooklyn, Ala.
 Born on Oct.
 14, 1845, he enlisted in Co.
 H of the 15th Confederate Cavalry and served until the Confederacy surrender in 1865.

 Feb.
 1, 1913 - Jim Thorpe signed a contract to play baseball with the New York Giants.

 Feb.
 1, 1919 – During World War I, Army Pvt.
 Raymond L. Seale of Repton, Ala. “died from disease.”